Search Knowledge Base by Keyword

 Lastly, and this is yet another big deal, any personal use must be considered taxable income as an employee of your S corporation.
 Don’t laugh, it’s true!
 How do you calculate the amount of imputed income?
 The easiest and most widely accepted way is to use the Annual Lease Value Table in IRS Publication 15-B Employer’s Tax Guide to Fringe Benefits.

-For 2018, the lease value of a $50,000 automobile is $13,250 annually.
+For the 2023 tax year, the lease value of a $50,000 automobile is $13,250 annually.
 If you use the business-owned automobile for personal use 10% of the time, then $1,325 will be added to your W-2 and taxed as compensation (including Social Security and Medicare taxes, and all the taxes you would expect).
 Here is the link to IRS Publication 15-B-

-You can also use the mileage rate, but there are strong limitations such as the fair market value of the automobile must be below $27,300 (for 2018).
-That will preclude most automobiles.
+Under the “Cents-Per-Mile Rule,” you can also use the mileage rate of 65.5 cents, but there are strong limitations such as the fair market value of the automobile must be below $60,800 (for the 2023 tax year).
+That will preclude some automobiles.
 But let’s run the math anyways.

 For example, you drove 15,000 miles and 5,000 miles were personal.
-You would need to add 5,000 miles x 54.5 cents (for 2018) which equals $2,700 to W-2 income.
+You would need to add 5,000 miles x 65.5 cents (for the 2023 tax year) which equals $3,275 to W-2 income.
 And here’s the personal use kicker- if you are operating your car for less than the standard mileage rate (and you usually do), you will artificially be inflating your income.

 Having a mixed use (personal and business) automobile be owned by the business sounds like a lot of work.
-Everyone at the Watson CPA Group likes French fries, but we won’t run a mile for just one.
+Everyone at our office likes French fries, but we won’t run a mile for just one.
 Let’s make sure it’s worth it.
 Will the tax benefit of depreciation in the first two years offset the additional imputed income?
 Perhaps.

 Keep in mind that it is difficult to justify 100% business use of an automobile if it is the only automobile you own- perhaps in Manhattan, but not for most Americans.
 Even if you have another automobile at your disposal, it still might not make sense to have your business own it.
 The question boils down to how many miles you will drive versus your ability to accelerate your depreciation versus your marginal tax rate today and the following years.
 At the end of this section on automobiles is an overly simplified flowchart to help you decide (or confuse the situation more).